-It’s safe to assume we’re all somewhat familiar with Día de los Muertos.
+It’s probably safe to assume that, at some point in your life, you’ve learned a little bit about Día de los Muertos.
 We know it takes place in Spanish-speaking countries in early November, and that skulls are involved.
-From there, the details get a little shaky.
+From there, the details might get a little shaky if you’ve never celebrated it before.
 It’s just the Latin American version of Halloween, right?

 Well, actually, it’s not.
-For starters, it’s also celebrated in Spain.
+For starters, the holiday is also celebrated in Spain.
 And it has nothing to do with Halloween.
 In fact, it was originally celebrated in the summer.
-Impress your friends and expand your cultural awareness with these 11 facts about Día de los Muertos.
+These misconceptions are pretty common in English-speaking countries, so you can expand your cultural awareness with these 11 Día de los Muertos facts.

 1. Its Ancient Roots Date Back To The Aztecs